-Stephen Duffull is Professor of Clinical Pharmacy and the Dean of the School of Pharmacy at the University of Otago, Dunedin, New Zealand.
-He runs a modelling and simulation lab within the School of Pharmacy.
-Research interests include optimal design, MCMC methods particularly in clinical toxicology and haemostasis.
+Stephen Duffull is Professor of Clinical Pharmacy at the University of Otago, Dunedin, New Zealand.
+He runs the Otago Pharmacometrics Group within the School of Pharmacy.
+Research interests include quantitative systems pharmacology, optimal design, MCMC methods particularly in clinical toxicology and haemostasis.
 He has been involved in the area of PKPD and nonlinear mixed effects modelling for 20 years.

 PhD, FCP[email protected]

 Mats O. Karlsson is professor of pharmacometrics at Uppsala University, Sweden where he leads a multi-disciplinary research group of more than 30 scientists.
 His research interests focus on methodological aspects of non-linear mixed effects model building and applications of PKPD modelling in drug development and drug usage.